New here? Start with the complete side hustle guide →

 Pinterest SEO for Beginners: The Full Checklist

-Here’s every place you need to optimize — and what to do in each one.
+Here’s every place you need to get right — and what to do in each one.

 1. Your Pinterest Profile